neatlife/php-h3/README.md

 PHP binding for Uber's H3 spatial coordinate library write by c extension for php7.

+For more information on H3 and for the full API documentation, please see the [H3 Documentation](https://uber.github.io/h3/).

+-   Post **bug reports or feature requests** to the [Github Issues page](https://github.com/neatlife/php-h3/issues)
+-   Ask **questions** by posting to the [H3 tag on StackOverflow](https://stackoverflow.com/questions/tagged/h3)

 ## Build from sources

 first install official h3 library